Land O'Lakes Statement: Drafting

 The Land O'Lakes Statement was drafted by theologian Father Neil McCluskey at the request of University of Notre Dame president Father Theodore Hesburgh.
 They helped plan the meetings for the International Federation of Catholic Universities (IFCU), which took place at a University of Notre Dame meeting center in Land O'Lakes, Wisconsin.
 These meetings culminated with the statement, written by McCluskey, entitled “The Nature of the Contemporary Catholic University,” better known as "The Land O’Lakes Statement."
 The seminar on the role of Catholic universities was sponsored by University of Notre Dame and was attended by the presidents of the University of Notre Dame, Georgetown, Seton Hall, Boston College, Fordham, St. Louis University, and the Pontifical Catholic University of Puerto Rico.
 Over a dozen other educators from North American Catholic institutions of higher education were also present.
 McCluskey was subsequently named chair of the IFCU meeting at the Lovanium University at Kinshasa in the Democratic Republic of the Congo, which released “The Kinshasa Statement on the Catholic University in the Modern World of the IFCU,” as well as the Congress of Catholic Universities' “The Rome Statement on the Catholic University and the Aggiornamento.”

 The final Statement was based on background papers by: George Nauman Shuster, John Tracy Ellis, Michael P. Walsh, S.J., Thomas Ambrogi, S.J., Paul C. Reinert, S.J., Neil G. McCluskey, S.J., William Richardson, S.J., John E. Walsh, C.S.C., Larenzo Roy and Lucien Vachon.
 Most of the final drafting was done by Robert J. Henle, S.J.

 Impact and controversy

-The statement has had a pervasive influence on Catholic higher education.
+The statement has had a wide-reaching influence on Catholic higher education.
 Within a few years after 1967, a majority of Catholic colleges and universities in the United States dropped their legal ties to the Catholic Church and turned over their institutions to independent boards of trustees.

 The Vatican was alarmed.
 Pope Paul VI informally warned Jesuits: "in teaching and publications in all form of academic life a provision must be made for complete orthodoxy of teaching, for obedience to the magisterium of the church, for fidelity to the hierarchy and the Holy See."
-The Land O'Lakes statement was repudiated by Pope John Paul II in 1990 in Ex corde Ecclesiae, the apostolic constitution for Catholic universities.
-Nevertheless, the Vatican and the bishops were powerless to reverse the change in legal status that made hundreds of schools independent of the Church.
+Pope John Paul II's 1990 apostolic constitution Ex corde Ecclesiae, a document which aimed to draw the Church and its educational institutions closer to one another, was understood by many to be a rebuttal to the Land o'Lakes statement.
+Despite concern over the decades following the statement's release, the Vatican and the bishops were unable to reverse the change in legal status which made hundreds of schools independent of the Church.